splunk/public-o11y-docs/gdi/get-data-in/serverless/azure/instrument-azure-functions.rst

 Initialize OpenTelemetry in the code
 =================================================

-After adding the dependencies, initialize OpenTelemetry in your function:
+After adding the dependencies, initialize OpenTelemetry in your function.

 Isolated worker process function
 ----------------------------------------------------